baiango/NOSMap/README.md

-# NOSmap
+# ✨ NOSmap - Dinitrogen oxide Hashmap
-NOSMap is a virtual homework experimental AVX2 accelerated HashMap project that aims to have a 90% or more load factor while able to do extreme number crunching at disregard of implementation difficulty and portability.
+NOSMap is a virtual homework experimental AVX2 accelerated Hashmap ​project that aims to have a 90% load factor while being fast for low-latency number crunching and memory-intensive data processing algorithms at disregard of quadratic implementation difficulty and portability.
 However, multiple mini unit tests are made to ensure correctness of NOSMap.

+NOSMap was designed for to end the search for a faster Hashmap on x86 CPU for a long time.